Yes, Amazon is a fast fashion brand.

-- In the same year, 1,800 Amazon employees participated in a walkout as part of the Global Climate Strike, protesting Amazon’s environmental impact and inaction to climate change.
+- Also in 2019, 1,800 Amazon employees participated in a walkout as part of the Global Climate Strike, protesting Amazon’s environmental impact and inaction to climate change.

 - Amazon has been accused of copying successful brands and products that are listed on their site, making these available for less than the original and killing off small brands who use Amazon for its wide customer reach.
 It has been found to do this in India, but has been accused in other regions too.

 If you’re looking to stop shopping at Amazon, I recommend following Ethical Consumer’s guide on shopping without Amazon, as well as my guide to 150+ sustainable fashion brands and my favourite second-hand fashion sites.